alle-likhitha/Subsidy_Distribution_System/README.md

 npm install

-//Running the Ganache-cli
+// Running Ganache CLI starts a local Ethereum blockchain for development, enabling you to deploy contracts, test transactions, and interact with your applications in a controlled environment.

 ganache-cli

-// Migrating the contract and testing it
+// Migrating the contract involves deploying it to the blockchain and running tests to ensure its functionality and reliability.

 sudo truffle migrate --reset